 |U||Seconds since the Unix Epoch (January 1 1970 00:00:00 GMT)||See also time()|

-You can try the different format on the custom box to change the format of both date and time on your WordPress website.
+You can try the different formats on the custom box to change the format of both date and time on your WordPress website.

-After you enter the format, WordPress will preview what the date or time you have entered.
+After you enter the format, WordPress will preview the date or time you have entered.